Cito Culver: Tri-City ValleyCats

 On July 18, 2022, Culver was claimed off waivers by the Tri-City ValleyCats of the Frontier League.
 He played in 37 games for Tri-City to close out the year, hitting .329/.413/.557 with 6 home runs, 18 RBI, and 3 stolen bases.

-On February 28, 2023, Culver signed a contract extension with the ValleyCats.
+Culver signed a contract extension with the ValleyCats before the 2023 season.
+In 95 games for the team in 2023, he batted .299/.402/.443 with 12 home runs, 53 RBI, and 15 stolen bases.

+Mumbai Cobras

+Culver was drafted in October 2023 by the Mumbai Cobras in the inaugural draft of Baseball United.

+Hagerstown Flying Boxcars

+On November 17, 2023, Culver and Trey Hair were traded to the Cleburne Railroaders of the American Association of Professional Baseball in exchange for two players to be named later.
+On March 22, 2024, Culver officially signed with the Railroaders.
+However, on May 8, Culver was released by the Railroaders.

+On May 15, 2024, Culver signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In 105 games for Hagerstown, he slashed .273/.350/.421 with 14 home runs and 57 RBI.
+Culver became a free agent following the season.

+Tigres de Quintana Roo

+On January 7, 2025, Culver signed with the Tigres de Quintana Roo of the Mexican League.
+He was released by Quintana Roo on April 11.
+He has since announced his retirement from professional baseball after a 15 year career.

 Personal

-Culver's father served nine years in Attica Correctional Facility for attempting to set his family's house on fire on March 22, 2008.
+Culver grew up a fan of the Yankees and Derek Jeter.
+His father served nine years in Attica Correctional Facility for attempting to set his family's house on fire on March 22, 2008.
 He was later diagnosed with bipolar disorder.
 By terms of the plea agreement, Culver can have no contact with his father.